- What Is A Crankshaft?

 Carefully consider the state of the crankshaft as well before you ship it.
 Before sending it off, attending to any cracks, chips, or imperfections is necessary.

-Research and choose the shipping method
+Research and choose the Delivery Method

 Many carriers provide tracking information so you can monitor your shipment's progress throughout transit.
 Additionally, some others offer insurance coverage in case of loss or damage.